ayham-da/Cognigy-Pizza/README.md

-Cognigy Webchat
+# Cognigy Webchat Widget

 This repo created with React and used Webchat Endpoint from Cognigy.

-Start the Webchat
+# Start the Webchat

 To use the webchat, you will need an installed version of Node.js.
 Clone this repository, then run npm i

 npm start or yarn start